DrakirL/DrakirL.github.io/p10/attributes.md

 Your physical might.
 Used to lift, damage, and withstand force from physical objects and creatures. <br>
 Skills: Athletics, Brawn, Endurance, and Intimidation. <br>
 Save: Resist effects that would mess you up, inside or outside, by simply toughing them out.
-Other benefits: Your Strength Score contributes to your carrying capacity, Maximum Hit Points?, one of your Martial Skills, and your Passive Martial Skill.
+Other benefits: Your Strength Score contributes to your carrying capacity, Hit Point Maximum, one of your Martial Skills, and your Passive Martial Skill.

 ## Agility
-Your motoric coordination.
+Your motorical coordination.
 Used to move your body or interact with objects with grace or subtelty. <br>
 Skills: Acrobatics, Finesse, Handling, and Stealth. <br>
 Save: Reflexively evade from harmful effects that pass by or burst out in your vicinity.
 Other benefits: Your Agility Score contributes to your Defence, one of your Martial Skills, and your Passive Martial Skill.